All your questions about Capturiant answered.

 Ultimately, Capturiant’s goal is to be the premier global exchange for environmental assets.
 The global value of carbon markets alone was approximately $800B in 2021, up from roughly $300B in 2020.
 With the eventual inclusion of water rights and other environmental assets, hundreds of billions of dollars of assets will be traded on the Capturiant platform.

 Capturiant has several key competitive differentiators.
-One fundamental differentiator is the fact that, as an exchange, Capturiant allows market participants to obtain greater insight into the value of environmental assets, and therefore facilitate the marketing and trading of such assets.
+One fundamental differentiator is the fact that, as a marketplace, Capturiant allows market participants to obtain greater insight into the value of environmental assets, and therefore facilitate the marketing and trading of such assets.
 Capturiant’s proprietary Performance Environmental Asset Credit™ allows developers and sponsors to sell forward future assets via a preliminary analysis of the environmental and sustainable development benefits to be generated from a project, and is unmatched by any competitors.
 Similarly, Capturiant is alone in offering warranty coverage and a centralized, deal-vetted location for trading.
 Capturiant is a leader in using distributed ledger technology to track the global trade of credits, and in enabling B2B2C use cases.
 With all of these advantages, and a team of licensed securities professionals with experience and skills in due diligence, disclosure, and high standards of conduct, Capturiant provides the safest and most professional platform for carbon trading.

 The Capturiant team is led by James Row, founder and CEO; Michael Miller, Chief Risk Officer; Sam Stokes, Director of Strategy & Pedro Blanco Head of Business Development.
 Together they have decades of experience in capital raising, deal structuring, private equity, and international tax law.